ALFREDO LONDAIBERE

 Buenos Aires

-Cosmocosa in ArteBA 2011, featuring works by Oscar Bony, Guillermo Kuitca, Javier Barilaro, and repreented artists Faivovich & Goldberg, Nahuel Vecino and Déborah Pruden.
+Cosmocosa in arteBA 2011, featuring works by Oscar Bony, Guillermo Kuitca, Javier Barilaro, and repreented artists Faivovich & Goldberg, Nahuel Vecino and Déborah Pruden.

-Cosmocosa in arteBA
+Cosmocosa in arteBA 2011

-Cosmocosa in ArteBA, works by Nahuel Vecino
+Cosmocosa in arteBA, works by Nahuel Vecino

 Art Cologne